filip-michalsky/SalesGPT/README.md

 ### Close sales:
 -  The AI Agent can actually close sales by generating Stripe payment link and closing orders from customers.

+### Automated Email Communication:
+- Enhance your sales process with automated email communication.
+SalesGPT can now send personalized emails to prospects, including follow-ups or product information.

 ### Use Any LLM to Power Your AI Sales Agent
 - Thanks to our integration with [LiteLLM](https://github.com/BerriAI/litellm), you can choose *any closed/open-sourced LLM* to work with SalesGPT!
 Thanks to LiteLLM maintainers for this contribution!